JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

  - How many courses are linking micro-ethics with an exploration of data scientists’ collective responsibility for the broader social good
  - How might our "roadmap" be useful for educators designing data ethics courses?
 What are its limitations (reducing a course to its assigned texts, for example) and how might they be addressed through complementary efforts?

-Beyond these formative works, our approach to this project has been enriched by the many courses and texts we reviewed during the development of our tool and our new course.
-Our work has also been shaped by input and advice from the following educator-innovators in the field: Casey Fiesler, Michael Zimmer, Karina Alexanyan, Daniel Castaño, and Frédérick Bruneault.

 # Methods

 We begin with syllabi crowdsourced from Fiesler et al.’s study, which collects roughly three hundred syllabi in tech ethics [@fiesler_tech_2019].
 We then augmented this with syllabi gathered from the Open Syllabus Project and elsewhere [@nowogrodzki2016mining].
-These syllabi we then downloaded, mined for their assigned texts, and added to our graph database.
+These syllabi we then downloaded, mined for their assigned texts, using a partially automated method, and added to our graph database.

 Since the RDF technology we use prefers universal reference identifiers (URIs), we attempt to resolve our data to stable identifiers, wherever possible, using new data from a number of public databases.
-We resolve scholarly papers to stable identifiers, using metadata APIs such as those of [CrossRef](https://www.crossref.org/) and [Semantic Scholar](https://www.semanticscholar.org/), which we also use to enhance our available bibliographic metadata.
+We resolve scholarly papers to digital object identifiers (DOIs), using metadata APIs such as those of [CrossRef](https://www.crossref.org/) and [Semantic Scholar](https://www.semanticscholar.org/), which we also use to enhance our available bibliographic metadata.
 We resolve books to stable identifiers by querying the [Google Books](https://books.google.com/) and [Open Library](https://openlibrary.org/) APIs.
 We resolve researchers and writers to their [ORCIDs](https://orcid.org/), where possible.
 Finally, we resolve university names to their websites and Wikidata entries.

 Each of these additional data sources provides a number of advantages, beyond simply the resolution or deduplication of their entities in our database.
 Semantic Scholar, for instance, maintains data about the citation and reference network of a given paper.
 Open Library maintains information about the number of editions a given book has seen, worldwide.
 ORCID allows us to find the other publications by a given researcher, as well as demographic information about them.
+Wikidata provides us with geographic information about universities, which we may later use to plot these courses on a world map.

 We then represent the resulting data, and its relations, as a series of subject-verb-object triples, in the Turtle syntax of the RDF.
 This graphical data structure, is the next-generation language for representing structured data on the web.
 It is highly machine-readable and has ambitions to become "Web 3.0," a web of structured knowledge.